You are here

 The CDE School Nutrition Unit will competitively award U.S. Department of Agriculture (USDA) Food and Nutrition Service Equipment Assistance Grants to eligible school food authorities (SFAs) participating in the National School Lunch Program (NSLP).
-For the fiscal year (FY) 20 grant, SFAs that are currently participating in the summer food service program (SFSP) but normally participate in NSLP are eligible to apply for this grant.
+For the fiscal year (FY) 21 grant, SFAs that are currently participating in the Seamless Summer Option (SSO) but normally participate in NSLP are eligible to apply for this grant.
 These funds will allow SFAs to purchase new equipment, replace old equipment or renovate existing equipment to:

 - Serve healthier school meals, that meet the meal patterns, with emphasis on more fruits and vegetables.